dashaluna/hm-content-toc/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates TOC (table of contents) for specified HTML elements from post/page content; to allow jumping to corresponding header by clicking a link in TOC.
+Creates TOC (table of contents) for specified HTML elements from post/page content; to allow jumping to corresponding header by clicking a link in TOC

 == Description ==